GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    $ tree .
    pwd
    ├── constants.py
-   └── stencils.py
+   └── stencils.gtpy

 `stencils.py` contains the `gtscript` code to be compiled to stencils.
 The contents might look something like the following example.

 .. code-block:: python

-   ## use-dsl: gtscript
+   ## using-dsl: gtscript

    from .constants import PI